JoeCastle/JoeBloggsV3/src/posts/junior-developer-questions/junior-developer-questions.md

 ---

-## 2. Do I need a computer science degree to get a job?
+## 2. Do I Need a Computer Science Degree to Get a Job?

 **Short answer:** No. Many developers are self-taught or come from bootcamps.
 What matters most is your ability to solve problems, build things, and communicate.